 Sugar pie will hold its shape so it doesn’t need side crust to keep it from collapsing.
 Shortbread crust is easy to make and when you use shortbread crust, you automatically get a cookie with your pie!

-My chocolate sugar pie is always a big hit!
+For some other variations, try my chocolate sugar pie is always a big hit!
 It’s a similar recipe, but with super chocolaty filling and crust.

-For another twist on this recipe, you could make a coffee-flavored sugar pie by steeping the half and half with coffee beans like I show in my post on baking with coffee.
+You could make a coffee-flavored sugar pie by steeping the half and half with coffee beans like I show in my post on baking with coffee.

 I also love the idea that someone mentioned in the comments of adding peaches to make a peaches and cream pie!